prmunoz/AGHmatrix/README.md

 install_github("prmunoz/AGHmatrix")
 ```

-Please go to the tutorial inside the vignettes folder for a complete tutorial.
+Please go to the tutorial inside the vignettes folder for a complete tutorial!